Francis Drake's circumnavigation: Nova Albion

 On 17 June, as Drake headed South, his crew found a protected cove and landed on the coast of what is now Northern California.
-After staying there for twelve days Drake set off again and landed somewhere north of Spain's northernmost claim at Point Loma, in Alta California.
+After staying there for twelve days Drake set off again and landed somewhere north of Spain's northernmost claim at Point Reyes, in Alta California.
 He found a good bay and landed in an estuary which became known as Drakes Estero.
 After erecting a small wooden fort and tents ashore, the crew restocked the two ships then stayed for a time to repair and careen the two ships.

 Drake also met the Native Coast Miwok people and soon had friendly interactions with them exchanging gifts while the English were given food.
 In a particularly significant gesture, a large assembly of Coast Miwok descended on the encampment and honoured Drake by placing chains around his neck, a sceptre in his hand, and a crown of feathers on his head as if he were being proclaimed king.
 Upon this uncertain, seemingly voluntary surrender of sovereignty by its owners, England based its presumed legal authority to the territory.
 Drake thus claimed the land in the name of the Holy Trinity for the English Crown as called Nova Albion – Latin for "New Britain" and for Queen Elizabeth I. Drake chose this particular name for two reasons: first, the white banks and cliffs which he saw were similar to those found on the English Channel coast and, second because Albion was an archaic name by which the island of Great Britain was known.
 To document and assert his claim, Drake is said to have an engraved Drake's Plate of Brass, one which contained a sixpence bearing Elizabeth's image, attached to a large post.
 Giving details of Drake's visit, it claimed sovereignty for Elizabeth and every successive English monarch.